 Denver development has gotten out of control in the past 10 years.
 Entire neighborhoods are having historic, small, affordable homes demolished in place of giant homes, garages, or multi-unit dwellings that cover every inch of the permeable land possible and allowed.

 Denver's immense amount of recent urban development affects flooding in many ways.
-As our small homes are replaced with larger buildings and ADUs re added, each lot is removing vegetation and soil, grading the land surface, substantially increasing runoff from the property.
+As our small homes are replaced with larger buildings and ADUs are added into backyards, each lot is removing vegetation and soil, grading the land surface, resulting in substantially increasing runoff from the property.
 This extra runoff can cause more flooding of our neighborhoods during heavy rain storms.
 Urban flooding happens when water flows into an urban region faster than it can be absorbed into the soil or moved to and stored in a lake or reservoir.

-Due to the unprecedented amount of new townhomes, ADUs and skyrises being built in our Denver neighborhoods, flooding has increased in the recent years – because when a developer purchases a single-home lot and then demolishes the house to build a much bigger building, much of the permeable land is lost – and the water can no longer be absorbed.
+Due to the unprecedented amount of new townhomes, ADUs and skyrises being built in our Denver neighborhoods, flooding has increased dramatically in the recent years – because when a developer purchases a single-home lot and then demolishes the house to build a much bigger building, much of the permeable land is lost – and the water can no longer be absorbed.

 In new developments that are sadly sprawling across our entire state, typically flood control and big open spaces are part of the overall plan (not because the developers want to put them in, but because they have to in order to help control flooding when they pave over permeable ground to build neighborhoods).
 Take the Stapleton (now named Central Park) neighborhood for example, which built in drainage ways in the form of naturalized parks to accommodate all the extra pavement and homes that would be built over the existing permeable ground.